-Of all the vaping companies out there I’m pretty sure the vast majority of you have at one time or another used an Aspire product.
+The Aspire PockeX is from a vape brand that I’m pretty sure the vast majority of you have at one time or another owned or tried one of their products.

 They do indeed cater to the mass vaping market with a whole range of fantastic devices and tanks and let’s face it you can probably count on one hand Aspire products that haven’t been well received.